-Every day as a student at Shakespeare’s Globe Theatre is different.
+Every day as a student doing a study abroad program at Shakespeare’s Globe Theatre is different.
 Our professors, teachers, and guest lecturers are all working professionals, so our class times change from day-to-day to fit their schedule.
 We have practical sessions in movement, acting, and voice, as well as more academic classes about the history of The Globe and the productions they create.

 Every morning I take the Tube and then cross the Southwark Bridge, surrounded by regular Londoners going to work and school like I am.
 Even from my first day of class, it made me feel comfortable to be here.
 When I get to the theatre, I sign in at the rehearsal studios and get coffee with other students at the staff café.
 It’s so exciting to be one of many people in a working theatre; I like to get a coffee and work on my lines, watching other students and staff members go by.
 As an actor, it’s amazing to be in such close proximity to the professional Globe actors going about their day.

 Today, our first class was with a member of the band who plays for different shows.
 It was a lot of fun to play different Renaissance instruments, even if we were terrible about it.
 Classes like this are a fun change from regular college lectures: I love the freedom to experientially practice what we’re learning and ask questions about whatever interests us, rather than sticking to a strict syllabus.

 Today we got 2 hours for lunch, so we walked about 15 minutes to Borough Market, which is a huge food market that has everything you could possibly imagine in an old train station.
 I like the market because there are tons of free samples.
 You can try any combination of food you want: maybe a classic meat pie, some local honey, and gelato!